IAMconsortium/pyam/CONTRIBUTING.rst

 including a detailed description of the new feature and unit tests to illustrate the intended functionality.
 Code submitted via pull requests must adhere to the `pep8`_ style formats and the documentation should follow  the `numpydoc docstring guide`_.
+We are using `ruff`_ to check the code style.

 We do not require users to sign a *Contributor License Agreement*, because we believe that when posting ideas or submitting code to an open-source project,